openebs-archive/openebs-docs/docs/gitlab.md

 <br>

 GitLab is a good solution for building On-Premise cloud native CI/CD platforms, it is a single application for the entire software development lifecycle.
-The helm charts for GitLab are made so simple that the entire infrastructure including the undelying databases and storage needed for GitLab are dynamically provisioned.
+The helm charts for GitLab are made so simple that the entire infrastructure including the underlying databases and storage needed for GitLab are dynamically provisioned.
 This solution discusses the use cases of using OpenEBS from a single pool of storage for all the databases required to run GitLab.